-Kitten genitals are not as developed as adult cats, making gender determination a crapshoot.
-At first glance, even professionals find it tricky to distinguish a female kitten from a male.
-However, a few characteristic differences can be observed in kittens as young as five weeks old—genital spacing, coat color, and behavior—indicating their sex.
+Determining the gender of your kitten can prove to be challenging—at first glance, even professionals find it tricky to distinguish a female kitten from a male.
+However, a few characteristic differences can be observed in kittens as young as five weeks old, like genital spacing, coat color, and behavior, indicating their sex.

 Don't disrupt the mother-kitten flow within the first few weeks of life.
 If a kitten is handled too much during this time, the mother may abandon it and stop nursing it altogether.
 So don't get too anxious to determine the sex of your kittens.
 Instead, wait until at least two weeks—or preferably longer—to start handling your kittens.